Do you feel there isn’t enough time in your day?

 One of the time management problems we face is having an ancient brain in a high-tech world.
 Solutions to this issue have been discovered by world-renowned neuroscientist Dr. Adam Gazzaley.
 He designs brain assessment and optimization tools to help people avoid distraction.

-We interviewed Dr. Gazzaley for our Sustaining Peak Performance During a Pandemic series.
-Check out our call with him here.
+We interviewed Dr. Gazzaley for our podcast.
+Check out the episode here.

 Procrastination happens when we put off doing what we know should be done.